 Here the art insurance offers coverage against any unforeseen and sudden physical loss or damage from various causes other than those which are specifically excluded in the policy.
 It also includes fire insurance which offers protection against losses or damages due to fire.

 Even though, insurance is available on a ‘wall to wall basis,’ it is imperative to take appropriate care to safeguard your fine arts and special collectibles from losses or damages.
-In case the insurer comes to know about mishandling of items, they have all rights to reject your claim.
+In case the insurer comes to know about the mishandling of items, they have all rights to reject your claim.

 Similarly, those agencies which choose to exhibit third-party artwork or special collectibles should make sure that proper insurance coverage is there in place for the exhibits.
 Also, proper security measures should be followed.

-It is necessary to note that insurer will not cover loss or damage which arises due to settling, shrinkage, cracking of walls unless they are caused by or results from an insured peril.
+It is necessary to note that the insurer will not cover loss or damage which arises due to settling, shrinkage, or cracking of walls unless they are caused by or results from an insured peril.

 Last year, Paint Gallery, Pune requested T.S Art Gallery to give its famous Nature painting for 10 days so that they can display it in their gallery.
 T.S Art Gallery happily agreed to give its painting.
-As it had bought wall-to-wall coverage under art insurance policy, the insurer agreed to cover the painting that was being agreed to send to Paint Gallery.
+As it had bought wall-to-wall coverage under an art insurance policy, the insurer agreed to cover the painting that was being agreed to send to Paint Gallery.

-Here, it is important to note that though, the painting was moved from its original place, the insurer extended the cover simply because it was covered on a ‘wall to wall’ basis.
+Here, it is important to note that though, the painting was moved from its original place, the insurer extended the cover simply because it was covered on a ‘wall-to-wall basis.
 The art stayed protected even when it was removed from its original site.